 What are Tags?

-Tags are a type of metadata.
-They are used in many places all over the internet, sometimes visibly but often under the hood.
-Any word or phrase can be used as a tag.
-In this article, we will look specifically at the "Tags" component of Joomla, which is separate from meta tags used in the head of html pages.
+In this article, we will look specifically at the "Tags" component of Joomla, which is different from meta tags used in the head of html pages.
 We have an article about those tags too.

 The most important rule for these tags is to have specific list of tags which you always choose from.
 Tags become useful when you use the same tag every time, without spelling or wording variations.
 Every article can have as many tags as you wish to add, so you can have overlapping tags without using multiple articles.